-As soon as Mr. Hopewell rejoined us, he began to inquire into the probable duration of my visit to Scotland, and expressed a wish to return, as soon as possible, to Slickville.
+As soon as Mr. Hopewell rejoined us, he began to inquire into the probable duration of our visit to this country, and expressed a wish to return, as soon as possible, to Slickville.

 "Come, Minister," said Mr. Slick,

 tapping him on the shoulder, "as father used to say, we must 'right about face' now.
 When we are at home let us think of home, when we are here, let us think of this place.
 Let us look a-head, don't let's look back, for we can't see nothin' there."